Springfield Union Station (Massachusetts): Renovation

 The PVTA was the first transportation operator to use the renovated station; it began operations there on June 24, 2017, leasing 18 bus berths.
 Peter Pan and Greyhound buses began operating out of Union Station on September 6, 2017.
 The companies ended a two-decade revenue sharing agreement and began operating competing services three weeks later.
 The CTrail Hartford Line commuter rail service began operating out of the renovated terminal in June 2018.

-Amtrak relocated ticketing and the passenger waiting area to the main concourse of Union Station in June 2019, returning intercity rail to the main station building for the first time in 45 years.
+Amtrak relocated ticketing and the passenger waiting area to the main concourse of Union Station in June 2019 and returned intercity rail to the main station building for the first time in 45 years.

 The new platform designated Platform C was installed with direct stairwell and elevator access to the passenger tunnel below.
 The design was finalized in March 2018.
 The platform design process had been delayed due to insufficient space between the stairwell head house and the platform edge.
-The Federal Railroad Administration denied a waiver from the clearance requirement, preventing the design from being finished before the revitalization of the historic station building itself.
+The Federal Railroad Administration denied a waiver from the clearance requirement, which prevented the design from being finished before the revitalization of the historic station building itself.
 The project was awarded to a construction contractor in May 2018 and construction began in August 2018.
 The 328 ft-long high-level Platform C opened on January 23, 2020, with a final cost of $10 million.
 Platform C retains some historic elements of the former low-level platform it replaced, including the existing overhead canopy steel structure.